patrickstuedi/incubator-crail-website/site/_posts/blog/2019-02-07-disaggregation.md

 <div style="text-align: justify">
 <p>
 Shuffle operations, being essentially barriers between compute stages, are highly sensitive to task runtime variations.
 Runtime variations may be caused by skew in the input data which leads to variations in the partitions size, meaning, different reduce tasks get assigned different amounts of data.
 Dealing with data skew is tricky and typically requires re-paritioning of the data.
 Another cause of task runtime variation is machine skew.
 For example, in a heterogeneous cluster some machines are able to process more map tasks than others, thus, generating more data.
-In traditional non-disaggregated shuffle operations, machines hogging large amounts of shuffle data after the map phase quickly become the bottleneck during the all-to-all network transfer phase.
+In traditional non-disaggregated shuffle operations, machines hogging large amounts of shuffle data after the map phase quickly become the bottleneck (red marked links in the figure below) during the all-to-all network transfer phase.
 </p>
 </div>